sagar-mandal-18/colorpalette_generators/README.md

 4.Click "Generate Palette"

-You’ll see live AI-generated color boxes if your internet is on and the key is correct.
+You'll see live AI-generated color boxes if your internet is on and the key is correct.